-COMPLETE AND READY FOR FINAL PAYMENT IN ACCORDANCE WITH THE CONTRACT
+- 3. Completion Date: BIDDER AGREES THAT THE WORK WILL BE SUBSTANTIALLY COMPLETE AND READY FOR FINAL PAYMENT IN ACCORDANCE WITH THE CONTRACT DOCUMENTS BY May 1, 2024. - 4.
+The undersigned, in compliance with the Contract Documents for the construction of the above named project, does hereby declare: - a.

-ORDER WILL SERVE AS THE NOTICE TO PROCEED.).

-- a.
 That the undersigned understands that UCA reserves the right to reject any and all bids and to waive any formality. - b.
 That if awarded the Contract, the undersigned will enter into an Agreement, on a form identical to the form included in the Contract Documents and execute required performance and payment bonds within ten (10) days after receipt of the Intent to Award, will commence work after the purchase order has been issued and the notice to proceed has been given by the Construction Coordinator, and will complete the Contract fully by Completion Date indicated.

-- Should the undersigned fail to fully complete the work within the above stated time, he shall pay the Owner as fixed, agreed and liquidated damages and not as a penalty, the sum of five hundred dollars (\$500) for each calendar day of delay until the work is completed or accepted. - c.
-The undersigned further agrees that the bid security payable to Owner and accompanying this proposal shall become the property of the Owner as liquidated damages if the undersigned fails to execute the Contract or to deliver the required bonds to the Owner within three (3) days from receipt of the Intent to Award as these acts constitute a breach of the Contractor's duties. - d.
+Should the undersigned fail to fully complete the work within the above stated time, he shall pay the Owner as fixed, agreed and liquidated damages and not as a penalty, the sum of five hundred dollars (\$500) for each calendar day of delay until the work is completed or accepted. - c.
+The undersigned further agrees that the bid security payable to Owner and accompanying this proposal shall become the property of the Owner as liquidated damages if the undersigned fails to execute the Contract or to deliver the required bonds to the Owner within three (3) days from receipt of the Intent to Award as these acts constitute a breach of the Contractor's duties.

+- d.
 That this bid may not be withdrawn for a period of thirty (30) days after the bid opening. - e.
 The undersigned understands that the Owner's intent is to construct all facilities proposed within the limits established by the funds appropriated for the project. - f.
 The names of subcontractors and the nature of the work to be performed by each one have been included on the Bid Form. - g.
 Bids submitted by a "Joint Venture/Joint Adventure" shall be signed by representatives of each component part of the Joint Venture.
 The licenses of each component part of the Joint Venture shall also be listed in the bid submittal.
 Therefore, joint venture bidders shall indicate at least two (2) signatures and two (2) licenses numbers on the Bid Form.
 Exception: Joint Ventures who have been properly licensed with the Arkansas Contractors Licensing Board as a "Joint Venture" need only to indicate the joint venture license number on the Bid Form.
-Joint Venture Bidders shall indicate at least two (2) signatures on the bid form even if they are licensed as a joint venture - 6.
+Joint Venture Bidders shall indicate at least two (2) signatures on the bid form even if they are licensed as a joint venture - 5.
 The following documents are attached to and made a condition of this Bid. - a.
 Bid security. - b.
-Listing of Mechanical, indicative of heating, air conditioning, ventilation, and refrigeration, Plumbing, Electrical, indicative of wiring and illuminating fixtures and Roofing and sheet metal work, indicative of roofing application Subcontractors, if required. - 7.
+Listing of Mechanical, indicative of heating, air conditioning, ventilation, and refrigeration, Plumbing, Electrical, indicative of wiring and illuminating fixtures and Roofing and sheet metal work, indicative of roofing application Subcontractors, if required. - 6.
 The undersigned acknowledges receipt of and inclusion as a part of the Contract Documents the following addenda: